solid/process/solid-editors-tr-process.md

 ##### Entry

-* Editors will review the discussion in the consensus phase to see whether community members have voiced reservations that need further assessment.
+* Editors will review the discussion of the consensus phase to see whether community members have voiced reservations that need further assessment.
-  Editors will record a comment that details what open question needs to be investigated.
+  Editors will record a comment detailing any open question(s) needing to be investigated.

 ##### Exit